On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Introduction

-Finally, we provide concrete examples for type $A_1, A_2$ and $A_3$ to show how the decompositions look like.
+Finally, we provide concrete examples for type $A_1$ and $A_2$, where the unitary transformations by the remarkable quantum dilogarithm functions also provide rich combinatorial insight into the tensor category structure of the positive representations.
 In particular, these equip us with explicit expressions for the quantum mutation operators $\bT$ needed in order to construct candidates for the quantum higher Teichm\"{u}ller theory.
 Together with the (unitary) antipode $R_S$ defined in \cite{Ip1} and the identification of the dual representations \cite{FK}, this give us the desired construction of the projective representation of Kashaev's mapping class groupoid $\fG$ which acts on a Hilbert space $L^2(\R^N)$ with higher functional dimension.
-This is expected to be a new class of representations for $\fG$.
-Details will appear elsewhere in a joint work with Hyun Kyu Kim.
+This is expected to be a new class of representations for $\fG$ and details will appear elsewhere.

 The paper is organized as follows.
-In Section \ref{sec:prelim} we recall several background theories needed in this paper.
-We fixed the notations of a general quantum group $\cU_q(\g)$, and preset a summary of the positive representations and their properties.
-Then we recall the definitions and some properties of the quantum dilogarithm functions $G_b(x)$ and its variant $g_b(x)$.
-Next we recall the Lusztig's isomorphism relating simple and non-simple roots in the positive setting as constructed in \cite{Ip4}.
-Finally, we recall the theory of GNS representation of $C^*$-algebra, and introduce the multiplicative unitary $W$, which is studied extensively in the context of locally compact quantum groups \cite{KV1, Tim}.

-In Section \ref{sec:borel}, we consider the restriction of the original positive representations $\cP_\l$ to the Borel subalgebra, and show that the representation is independent of the parameters $\l$.
-In Section \ref{sec:GNS}, we modify the definition of the $C^*$-algebraic version $\cU_{q\til{q}}^{C^*}(\fb_\R)$ of the Borel subalgebra given in \cite{Ip4}, and consider the GNS-representation obtained from the action by left multiplication.
-As in the construction of positive representations, we consider the rank 2 case which gives us the unitary transformation needed for changing the reduced expression of the longest element $w_0$ of the Weyl group by the Coxeter relations, and finally we introduce a twisting to bring the expression into a canonical form.
-In Section \ref{sec:equirep}, we prove that the representation $\cP_{GNS}$ constructed from the GNS representation is unitary equivalent to the one constructed earlier in \cite{Ip2, Ip3}, thus proving the Main Theorem via the theory of multiplicative unitary.
-Finally in Section \ref{sec:Ex}, we give concrete constructions of the decomposition of tensor products for $\g_\R$ of type $A_1, A_2$ and $A_3$, while for the simplest case $A_1$ we also look at the transformation provided by the multiplicative unitary explicitly.
+In Section \ref{sec:prelim} we fix the notations and recall some background preliminaries needed in the calculation of this paper.
+In Section \ref{sec:borel}, we consider the restriction of the positive representations $\cP_\l$ to the Borel subalgebra, and show that the representation is independent of the parameters $\l$.
+In Section \ref{sec:GNS}, we consider the GNS-representation obtained from the action by left multiplication on the $C^*$-algebraic version of the Borel subalgebra, and bring the expression into a canonical form.
+In Section \ref{sec:equirep}, we prove the Main Theorem by showing that the representation $\cP_{GNS}$ constructed from the GNS representation is unitary equivalent to the one constructed earlier in \cite{Ip2, Ip3}.
+Finally in Section \ref{sec:Ex}, we construct explicitly the tensor product decompositions for type $A_1$ and $A_2$.